-Farmers Market at Litchfield to be held weekly through Nov.
-24 at resort
+Farmers Market at Litchfield held weekly in Pawleys Island community

-From farm-fresh produce and homemade baked goods to handmade crafts and jewelry, a wide variety of specialty items will be available at a new weekly farmers market debuting in the Litchfield community of Pawleys Island this week.
+From farm-fresh produce and homemade baked goods to handmade crafts and jewelry, a wide variety of specialty items will be available at a new weekly farmers market in the Litchfield community of Pawleys Island.

-The Farmers Market at Litchfield will be held in the Magnolia Courtyard at the Litchfield Beach and Golf Resort from 10 a.m. to 3 p.m. each Wednesday, starting on Sept.
-1 and running through Nov.
-24.
+The Farmers Market at Litchfield is held in the Magnolia Courtyard at the Litchfield Beach and Golf Resort from 8 a.m. to 1 p.m. each Wednesday.

-An impressive list of 28 vendors were featured during the first week, and there may be more to come.
+An impressive list of 28 vendors were featured during the first week in 2021, and many more have been added in 2022.
 The resort is located at 14276 Ocean Highway at the intersection of Ocean Highway and Willbrook Boulevard on South Carolina’s Hammock Coast®.
 While the resort is gated, the courtyard where the farmers market will take place is in an area always open to the public.

 Santana Pennauchi, the resort’s event ambassador, said she and her staff are excited to offer a new farmers market to the community.